-- 1. Sets are unordered. - 2.
-Set elements are unique.
-Duplicate elements are not allowed. - 3.
-A set, itself, may be modified, but the elements contained in the set must be of an immutable type.
+- 1. Sets are unordered.

+- Set elements are unique.

+Duplicate elements are not allowed.

+- 3. A set itself may be modified, but the elements contained in the set must be of an immutable type.

-We can use sets in Python to compute standard math operations such as:
+The common use of sets in Python is computing standard math operations such as: